ITS Begins Multifactor Authentication Rollout for Students

 “The IT Solution Center received over 7,500 password reset calls in 2018,” said Brent Black, IT Solution Center manager.
 “Setting up password recovery during the MFA enrollment process means you can conveniently reset your password at any time without assistance.”

-ITS intends to have all students registered for MFA by December 2019.
+ITS intends to have all students registered for MFA by the end of spring semester 2020.
 Students who do not enroll on their own by the end of the year will be automatically required to use MFA when signing in to their account starting in early 2020.
-To date, 5,000 students have already registered.
+To date, over 20,000 Iowa State faculty, students and staff are enrolled in MFA.

 Any students seeking assistance with MFA enrollment or experiencing challenges with logging in after enrolling should visit the IT Solution Center in 192 Parks Library.
 The IT Solution Center can also be contacted at 515-294-4000 or firstname.lastname@example.org.